wheissmd/FrameTool/README.md

 - Multiple bugfixes
 - Addition of customizable graph output designs
-- Animated Overlay render optimization
+- GPU acceleration for Animated Overlay
+- One more vocaloid theme
 - Better statistics output options
-- Ability to run multiple graph outputs for a single analysis
-- Windows port with different UI framework
+- Windows port with different UI framework (hopefully will start development in 2050)
-- More customization and settings with a better layout
+- Queue for multiple analysis

 ---